gakushu/tokei/README.md

-# medemite
+# Data Analysis
-For medemite lectures
+For Data analysis with Excel